Juggling Motion: Jason Jonkman’s Exploration of Movement Helped Him Become a Floating Wind Energy Expert

 Even though his engineering professors at Dordt College (now Dordt University) embraced solar power and other renewables, wind energy piqued Jason’s curiosity despite wreaking havoc with his airborne clubs.
 The faith-based school emphasized that a student’s worldview should reflect what you do in life—and so, renewable energy was an important part of respecting the planet.
 As a result, Jonkman, having grown up in Seattle around the aerospace industry and expecting to design airplanes when he grew up, drew upon his background and interest in fluids, structures, and controls to try to harness the wind.

 For his senior thesis, he borrowed a vertical-axis turbine, built a numerical model predicting the turbine’s operation, and took turbine measurements in those same windswept fields.
-He also talked about the machine with Paul Veers, then a wind expert at Sandia National Laboratory.
+He also talked about the machine with Paul Veers, then a wind expert at Sandia National Laboratories.
 It was an early attempt to understand wind power.
 “Looking back, the experiment and model were flawed, but it gave me that passion for wind energy,” Jonkman said.

 Yet juggling was never far from mind.
 At one point, while trying to teach himself programming, Jonkman wrote a juggling animation program.
 “You type in what you want to juggle, and then it animates that.
 In addition to programming, I learned a lot of the physics behind juggling, as well as the math behind juggling patterns,” he said.